VeIskar/Movie-Recommendation-System/README.md

 3. EDA
 - Data Visualization: plots and histograms visualizing information about users, movie genres, etc.

+**Flask Integration**
+The project includes a Flask web application that allows users to interact with the recommendation systems directly from a web browser with the following features:
+1. Generic Movie Recommendation:
+- Get a list of movies based on the most rated and highest-scored movies by setting a minimum rating threshold
+2. TF-IDF Based Recommendation:
+- Get recommendation for movies similar to a specified title using TF-IDF and cosine similarity
+3. kNN genre-Based Recommendation:
+- Recommend movies based on a specified genre using the kNN algorithm.
+4. Autocomplete:
+- Predicting rest of the word for the user
 #### Usage and installation
 1. Clone the repo
 2. Install necessary libs (pandas, numpy, seaborn):